Creating a PWM in Assembly - Part 7 Microcontroller Basics (PIC10F200)

 SUBWF i, W ;Subtract the W from i

 Line 18 consists of another new instruction SUBWF (SUBtract W from File register).
 This should be easier to understand from its name.
-It subtracts the value in the W register from the of the file register mentioned as operand 1 and saves the result into the file register or W register depending on the operand 2.
+It subtracts the value in the W register from the file register mentioned as operand 1 and saves the result into the file register or W register depending on the operand 2.
 So, by invoking SUBWF i, W we subtract the W register from “i” (and we remember that it is equal to the “limit” because of the previous line) and save the result back to the W register.
 Actually we are not interested in the result itself, we just need to know if it is 0 (which means that “i” = “limit”).
 That’s why we store the result in the auxiliary register W. The SUBWF instruction also affects certain bits of the STATUS register (C and Z in particular).
 But now we are interested just in the Z bit.
 As I mentioned previously, it is set to 1 when the result of the previous operation was zero, otherwise it is 0.

 In the status register, C is the "Carry bit" and Z is the "Zero bit".